joelnitta/moorea_filmies/README.md

 # moorea_filmies

-Code repostitory to run analyses and generate figures and manuscript for Nitta et al. "Intergenerational Niche Differentiation in Filmy Ferns (Hymenophyllaceae)".
+Code repostitory to run analyses and generate figures and manuscript for Nitta et al. "Ecophysiological differentiation between life stages in filmy ferns (Hymenophyllaceae)". ([preprint](https://doi.org/10.1101/2021.03.12.435213))

 All code is in [R](https://cran.r-project.org/).
 The [targets package](https://wlandau.github.io/targets/index.html) is used to manage the workflow.

 To run all analyses and generate the manuscript: